-Handling them had a similar sensation to handling melting snow As play ensued I added lots of iridescent glitter as well as cars, trucks, and scoopers to the sensory bin, and that made things even more fun.
+Handling these gems had a similar sensation to handling melting snow.
+As play ensued I added lots of iridescent glitter as well as cars, trucks, and scoopers to the sensory bin, and that made things even more fun.

 A Few Tips: It will take roughly 4 hours for the water beads to expand to their full size.
 If you are unfamiliar with water beads you can read more about them here.
 Please do not give water beads to small children who may be tempted to eat them.
 Always closely supervise young children.